LaSquadra/Patchy_Apache/README.md

 # Patchy_Apache

-Example Idea:

-Set up a web server using Apache that runs PHP.
-Research and demonstrate vulnerabilities in Apache/PHP.
-Write a script that patches the vulnerabilities and demonstrate it in action.
+#Write a script that patches the vulnerabilities and demonstrate it in action.

+Psudo Code:

+Basic concept -> given a known vulnerability, recreate the "apt" command to update and patch the system.